 You will receive a detailed report of the service provided and helpful recommendations to remain yellow jacket free.

 We come back regularly throughout the year to ensure the yellow jackets don’t come back.
 If you see any yellow jacket activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

 For most people, a single sting doesn’t cause a big problem, other than painful swelling.
-Some people are allergic to yellow jacket stings.
+Some people are allergic to these stings and need to get rid of yellow jacket infestations right away.
 These people need to be especially careful.
 If you are stung and are allergic, seek medical attention immediately.

 Anaphylaxis, or anaphylactic shock, is a life-threatening allergic reaction, usually caused by an insect sting.
 Symptoms include respiratory constriction, massive or irregular swelling, hives, irregular heart pace or rhythm, and more.